camunda/camunda-docs/docs/components/best-practices/architecture/deciding-about-your-stack.md

 #### Modeling

-Download and use the Camunda Modeler for designing and modeling business processes.
-The Modeler is available [here](https://camunda.org/download/modeler/).
+Download and use Camunda Modeler for designing and modeling business processes.
+Modeler is available [here](https://camunda.org/download/modeler/).

 #### Code integration